 Go to the Layers panel, click Create Adjustment Layer and choose Gradient Map.
 Click the gradient strip, then double-click the ‘colour stop’ icon at the bottom left.
 Choose a purple (#472084) and click OK.
 Now open the colour stop icon opposite and choose a yellow (#FFD200).

-2 Adjust the colours
+2 Adjust the colors

 Reduce the opacity of the layer to 25%.
 Click Create Adjustment Layer and choose Solid Color.
 Select a purple tone (#320227) and click OK.
 Set the layer’s Blending Mode to Exclusion.
 Add a Color Balance Adjustment Layer with extra red and yellow in the midtones and highlights.